power-devops/powerha_aix/README.md

 Look at examples directory for playbook examples using the collection.

+Youtube [video](https://youtu.be/H5JvMAWcBTs) deploying a simple PowerHA dual-node cluster using the collection.

 ## Certification

 This collection is certified by Red Hat.
 It means you can download the collection from Ansible Automation Hub and it is fully